Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Performance Metric

 \subsection{Scoring Metric}

-The proposed technique aims to solve the charger placement problem by minimizing the sum of minimum distance to a charger from each point of interest by $\sum min(D_{k}^{i})$, where $D_{k}^{i}$ is the array of distances of all $k$ charger locations from the $i^{th}$ point of interest.
-This hopes to place new chargers such that they are not redundant due to other chargers existing close by, but are still close to points of interest, reducing travel time and cost for reaching a charger.
+The proposed hybrid algorithm aims to solve the charger placement problem by minimizing the sum of minimum distance to a charger from each POI by $\sum min(D_{k}^{i})$, where $D_{k}^{i}$ is the array of distances of all $k$ charger locations from the $i^{th}$ point of interest.
+This hopes to place new chargers such that they are not redundant due to other chargers existing close by, but are still close to POI, reducing travel time and cost for reaching a charger.
 This scoring metric however, did not account for robustness and thus the score used finally was the sum of the mean and variance of the above the proposed scoring metric over the no. of runs.